• This field is for validation purposes and should be left unchanged.

 That’s what happens when light pollution gets in the way, and it’s the same with the Northern Lights.

-That time I was excited to see them, but they were on the edge of town and the artificial light got in their way.
-If I hadn’t been driving to the airport at the time I’d have driven straight out into the dark countryside to watch them properly, but sadly there was a flight to catch.
+One time I was excited to see them on the edge of Churchill, but unfortunately I was driving to the airport so even on the edge of town the artificial light got in their way.
+If I didn’t have a flight to catch I’d have driven straight out into the dark countryside to watch them properly.

 It still felt magical to see them, but believe me they were nothing compared to the other ones I’ve seen, so to see them properly you want to get yourself away from towns, cities, even large resorts, so you can enjoy their full power.